IIITLucknowSWEngg/CSITTeam014/Assignment1/Project.md

 ---

 ## **1. Introduction**
-The PhonePe Clone project aims to develop a comprehensive digital payment platform that replicates the key features of a leading payment app.
+The PhonePe Competitor project aims to develop a comprehensive digital payment platform that replicates the key features of a leading payment app.
 This platform will facilitate secure UPI-based payments, bill payments, bank account management, and mobile recharges.
 The goal is to provide users with a seamless, secure, and efficient financial transaction experience.

 ---